 - investigate breaches of the Health and Safety Law (Health and Safety Executive)

-Housing Control and Business Licensing work closely with us.
-They use your information to:
+Housing Advisory Service, Affordable Housing Gateway and Housing Control and Business Licensing work closely with us.
+They have their own privacy notices and use your information to:

 - confirm your residential and employment status